blackhat-hemsworth/aoc/README.md

-using OOP for practice, not for best practices
+using OOP for practice, not for best practices. also assuming packages (esp numpy) do not exist